binarypie/problems/Logs.md

 # Logs

-Create a problem that parses Logs.txt and allows the user to search inclusivly and exclusivly by the following:
+Create a program that parses Logs.txt and allows the user to search inclusivly and exclusivly by the following:

 * OS
 * Browser